MAY 19th, 2022

 Conducting due diligence, creating, and reviewing the report should be a team effort.

-Most importantly, you need to be certain that the individuals on your team are people that you trust, service agreements aside.
+Most importantly, you need to be certain that the individuals on your team are people whom you trust, service agreements aside.
 The last thing you want is to be left with a faulty investment because of a team’s lackadaisical diligence.

 What is a Due Diligence Questionnaire?

-Why do You Need a Due Diligence Questionnaire?
+Why Do You Need a Due Diligence Questionnaire?

 Due Diligence Questions when Buying a Business